team-mayes/atesa/docs/the_config_file.rst

 Umbrella Sampling
 ~~~~~~~~~~~~~~~~~

 The final analysis step after a satisfactory committor analysis run is to obtain the free energy profile along the reaction coordinate.
-The preferred method for this is umbrella sampling, which is automated in ATESA for users with access to a build of Amber that supports the "irxncor=1" option (not yet publicly available as of May 2020; contact Michael F. Crowley at the National Renewable Energy Laboratory in Golden, CO if interested).
+The preferred method for this is umbrella sampling, which is automated in ATESA using PLUMED by default.

 The conditions under which equilibrium path sampling should be used instead are as follows:

-	* A version of Amber that supports umbrella sampling is not available; or
+	* PLUMED is strictly not available; or

 	* The desired reaction coordinate contains unusual CV types.
 The supported CV types are: distances, angles, dihedrals, and differences of distances.
-ATESA's automatically generated CVs are only ever of these types.
+ATESA's automatically generated CVs are only ever of these types; or

+	* Umbrella Sampling (even when pathway-restrained, see :ref:`UmbrellaSamplingPathwayRestraints`_) is unable to produce a reasonable free energy profile.

 Umbrella Sampling can be called in ATESA through the main executable using the following settings (in addition to the :ref:`CoreSettings` above):